AVEVA/CONNECT-data-services-developer-docs/content/communities/community-data-sharing.md

 ## Prerequisites for data sharing

-To share data with a community, your user role must be assigned [community administration](xref:ccRoles#community-administrators-preview) permissions.
+To share data with a community, your user role must be assigned the **Share** permissions for data streams.
+For more information, see <xref:manage-streams>.

 ## Data sharing tasks